 The Powerful Connection Between Music and Memory

-Music has a powerful connection to memory, offering a variety of benefits for individuals with Alzheimer’s disease and other forms of dementia.
-Research has shown that music can help reduce agitation, depression and anxiety while also lowering stress levels.
+Music has a powerful connection to memory, offering a variety of benefits for individuals with dementia, a general term for a decline in memory and cognitive function caused by brain disease or injury.
+Alzheimer’s disease is the most common form of dementia, responsible for 60% to 80% of all cases. has shown that music can help reduce agitation, depression and anxiety while also enhancing cognitive function in individuals with dementia.

 Why Is Music So Powerful for Individuals with Alzheimer’s?